intergo/sms.to-laravel-lumen/README.md

 # laravel-smsto
-Laravel 5 package for SMS.to
+Laravel 5 package for sending sms in SMS.to